TACC/a2cps-weekly-dash/README.md

 ### Test it out

-Upon pull requests, pushes to main and pushes to main, you will see the workflows perform autobuilds.
+Upon pull requests and pushes to main, you will see the workflows perform autobuilds.
 You can view the Action results by going to the **Actions** tag of your repo.
 You can also go to your [Dockerhub](https://hub.docker.com) page and make sure images are properly getting tagged and pushed